kartikj69/ADF-pipeline-private-Storage-Accounts/README.md

 ## Notes

+- **IMPORTANT**: You must update the `terraform.tfvars` file with your own subscription ID and tenant ID before deployment.
 - Storage account names must be globally unique.
 You may need to modify them in `terraform.tfvars`.
 - The deployment creates a sample file in the source storage account for demonstration purposes.
 - For production use, consider enhancing security by using managed identities for ADF linked services instead of storage keys.
+- If you encounter authentication issues, ensure you're properly logged in with `az login` and that your account has the necessary permissions.